swmichaels/slater/README.md

 # SLAter - SLA Event Tracking App

-See information about a ticket's SLA events.
+See information about a Zendesk ticket's SLA events.

 ### The following information is displayed: